 A very good one has been suggested by a fellow microcamper rjrdaydreamer.com – see his post to see it in action

 A good LED torch / light will always come in handy

-A small, easy to carry and hide away camping utensils set with a stove
+A small, easy to carry and hide-away camping table

 A camping shovel for… the business (nature stealth camping)

 You will find it much easier to dig a good hole with a shovel.
 It’s doable with a stick, but this shovel will come in handy in other situations too.

 FOLDING CAMPING SHOVEL/PICK